-13.05 Confidentiality
+14.05 Confidentiality

 The Title IX Coordinator will work collaboratively with a reporting individual to establish the appropriate parameters of confidentiality in each case, always making every effort to operate with discretion and maintain the privacy of the individuals involved.
 If the complainant requests that the Title IX coordinator keep the matter confidential, the Title IX coordinator will carefully evaluate that request by balancing the complainant's wish for privacy against the safety and welfare of the UMB community.
 Where there is a need to preserve the health and safety of the victim and/or members of the University community, information may be shared on a need-to-know basis.
-Unless there is an imminent threat to health or safety or a basis for disclosure such as child abuse, confidentiality is offered when individuals seek support services from the Employee Assistance Program and the Student Counseling Center or when a report is made through the UMB Hotline.
+Unless there is an imminent threat to health or safety or a basis for disclosure such as child abuse, confidentiality is offered when individuals seek support services from the Employee Assistance Program and the Student Counseling Center or when a report is made through the UMB Hotline (866-594-5220).

-UMB recognizes that sexual violence, interpersonal violence, and stalking are sensitive subject matters for all parties involved.
+UMB recognizes that sexual misconduct is a sensitive subject for all parties involved.
 However, persons should be aware that the University may need to disclose information to conduct an investigation, resolve a complaint, or comply with applicable law.
 UMB shall share details about investigations with those who have a need to know.
 Investigations of complaints often require the complainant's identity to be known by the party or parties whose conduct is being reviewed.
-Individuals who wish to make an anonymous complaint of sexual violence, interpersonal violence, or stalking can report through the UMB Hotline.
+Individuals who wish to make an anonymous complaint of sexual misconduct can report it through the UMB Hotline.
 Individuals may also seek assistance or services through confidential resources who have a professional or legal obligation to keep communications confidential.

-13.06 Sexual Misconduct Education/Prevention Programs
+14.06 Sexual Misconduct Education/Prevention Programs

 Several crime prevention educational programs are provided to the University community throughout the year.
-Topics include annual Title IX training for faculty, staff, student, and affiliates; sexual harassment training for faculty and staff, UMBPD Safe Walk/Safe Ride, Rape Aggression Defense (R.A.D.), and information about personal safety, date rape, police services, and crime prevention tips.
-The UMBPD and Title IX program provide targeted educational and awareness information on specific topics or for special audiences upon request.
+Topics include: annual Title IX training for faculty, staff, student, and affiliates; sexual harassment training for faculty and staff; UMB Police and Public Safety Safe Walk/Safe Ride; Rape Aggression Defense (R.A.D.); and information about personal safety, date rape, police services, and crime prevention tips.
+UMB Police and Public Safety and the Title IX program provide targeted educational and awareness information on specific topics or for special audiences upon request.
 Many programs are accompanied by informational bulletins, posters, crime prevention books, and pamphlets that are posted around the University to promote campus crime prevention.
-Most information is targeted for a specific area or time frame, such as providing crime prevention tips for resident students, protecting employee property, and working in open areas where non-employees have accessibility.
+Most information is targeted for a specific area or time frame, such as providing crime prevention tips for resident students, protecting employee property, and working in open areas where nonemployees have accessibility.